USS Mona Island: World War II Pacific Theatre operations

-Inconvenienced by typhoons and Japanese air attacks

 Between 11 April and 7 July repair work on ships alongside and in the harbor was interrupted by 180 air attacks on the harbor.
 On the latter date Mona Island shifted to the island of Okinawa itself, anchoring in Buckner Bay.
 There, during the remainder of July, work was interrupted by the approach of one typhoon and 21 air attacks; while the last two weeks of the war brought only air raid alerts.

-End-of-War operations

 Mona Island continued her valuable repair services at Buckner Bay until grounded on a reef during a typhoon on 9 October.
 Ten days later she got underway, towed by the tug Cahuilla (ATF-152), for Guam where temporary repairs to her rudder and screw enabled her to steam, independently, to San Diego, California, 19 November to 11 December.
 Continuing on from California she transited the Panama Canal once again and headed for New York City where repairs were completed.
 Cornelius Taft Cone, father of author Carl T Cone was a crew member.
 Cone wrote Pacific Letters, an epistle-based story that features letters his father wrote while aboard Mona Island during World War II.